Information for North Carolina Judges

 - You'll receive an email from our judging system asking you to

-create an account, or to log in if you served as a judge last year.
+create an account, or to log in if you have served as a judge in the past.

 - Once logged in, you'll see a list of the entries for the